Superset Airbnb: pros and cons of open source data visualization tool by Airbnb

 As a data scientist, I’m always working with companies looking for actionable insights.
 Both large enterprises and startups today are ready to invest in BI tools and the relevant big data engineering work to explore and visualize their data.

-In this article, I review an open source data visualization tool Superset designed by Airbnb.
-We used Superset in one of our recent projects and it served us really well in most cases.
-In this article, I will tell why we chose Superset among other BI tools, what are the main benefits and drawbacks of the platform.
+In this article, I review an open source data visualization tool, Superset Airbnb.
+We used the Superset Airbnb visualization tool in one of our recent projects and it served us really well in most cases.
+In this article, I will tell why we chose Superset among other BI tools, what are the major benefits and drawbacks of the platform.

-We used Superset in our project for a fitness mobile app with a huge fast-growing customer base.
-On the one hand, a BI tool was requested by business stakeholders, who needed a number of specific reports to monitor trend changes in application usage and better understand customer behavior.
+We used Superset visualization in our project for a fitness mobile app with a huge fast-growing customer base.
+On the one hand, a BI tool was requested by business stakeholders, who needed several specific reports to monitor trend changes in application usage and better understand customer behavior.
 On the other hand, a BI tool could be used by our data science team to perform exploratory data analysis in relation to different user cohorts before building Machine Learning models.

 We needed a tool that would satisfy the following requirements: